-What Works for Women Girls is supported by the U.S. President's Emergency Plan for AIDS Relief (PEPFAR) and the Open Society Foundations and is being carried out under the auspices of the USAID-supported Health Policy Project and the Public Health Institute.
+What Works for Women Girls is supported by the U.S. President's Emergency Plan for AIDS Relief (PEPFAR) and the Open Society Foundations and is being carried out under the auspices of the USAID-supported Evidence Project and What Works Association, Inc. The 2016 update of the Prevention and Services for Adolescents and Young People section was made possible with support of ViiV Healthcare.

-The suggested citation for the What Works website and document is:
+The suggested citation for the What Works website is:

 Design and Creation